nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   * Prerequisites: None
   * Test Case: `filter gess1010`<br/>
   * Expected: Prints out error message stating that filter only works for CS/CG/BT/IS/EE courses.

+* 2.5.3 Filter using a wrongly formatted NUS course code
+  * Prerequisites: None
+  * Test Case: `filter eeeeeeeeeee`<br/>
+  * Expected: Prints out error message to guide users on the format of the NUS course code to input with the command.

 #### 2.6 Add course mapping plans into Personal Tracker